Whole Hearted Ministry Support Group

 Group members can expect confidentiality, with no more than six participants.
 We offer a safe place to speak and listen with no pressure to share.
 Participants will work through a 12-weeks curriculum written by Dr. Dan Allender.

-Our Fall Session will begin Tuesday, September 13 at 7:00 p.m. in the Weddington UMC Hemby House.
+Our next session will begin Tuesday, September 19 at 7:00 p.m. at Weddington Church’s Hemby House located at 7003 Matthews Weddington Road, Weddington, NC.
 For more information please contact Kim Trout.

 An Honest and Hopeful Journey into the Damage of Sexual Abuse